kubeckaj/JKCS.py-Manual/docs/source/JKMD/HowToJKMD.rst

 Installing JKMD
 ===============

 You just need some Python libraries that is also required by JKQC and the Python calculators such as XTB, TBlite, ORCA.
-Hence, if you during setup of the JKCS did not use :guilabel:`-calculators` or :guilabel:`-all`, you must update those:
+Hence, if you during setup of the JKCS did not use :guilabel:`-calculators` or :guilabel:`-all`, you must update (:guilabel:`-up`) those:

 .. code-block:: bash

    cd JKCS2.1
-   sh setup.sh -update -calculators
+   sh setup.sh -up -calculators

 .. hint::

-   If you are doing your first setup, using :guilabel:`-all` might be quite heavy, so try to specify just what do you want to use and eventually add your group name if I predefined some paths for you:
+   If you are doing your first setup, you are not only setting up JKCS and installing Python libraries.
+Using :guilabel:`-all` libraries might be quite heavy, so try to specify just what do you want to use and eventually add your group name if I predefined some paths for you:

   .. code-block:: bash